- What We Do

 The United States continues to be a leader in fighting undernutrition.
 USAID is pleased to be part of the Scale Up Nutrition (SUN) global movement, which encourages increased political commitment and programmatic alignment to accelerate reductions in global hunger and undernutrition, and promotes a focus on the 1,000 day window of opportunity from pregnancy to a child’s second birthday.

-Through Feed the Future and the Global Health Initiative (GHI), the United States is supporting country-owned programs to address the root causes of undernutrition and improve the future potential of millions of people.
+Through Feed the Future and the Global Health programs, the United States is supporting country-owned programs to address the root causes of undernutrition and improve the future potential of millions of people.
 Our nutrition programs are integrated in both initiatives, as we seek to ensure mothers and young children have access to nutritious food and quality health services.

 USAID expands evidence-based approaches to nutrition and supports innovative new approaches that will improve outcomes for the most vulnerable populations.